davedega/Stories/README.md

 # stories

-With Stories you can make videos and upload the to an specific youtube account
+With Stories you can make videos and upload them to an specific youtube account

 this application makes use of Youtbe API v3